-storm systems approach Southern California, they are moderated by the Pacific high-pressure system and a thermal low to the east, which deflects many storms (Bailey 1966).
-As a result, the average annual rainfall in Southern California is only 30 centimeters (12 inches), less than a third of the northern part of the California State (Beuhler 2003).
-During winter, the center of high pressure moves to a southwest position, allowing brief, intense Pacific storm fronts to penetrate the area (Lu et al. 2003).
-Rainfall patterns are further moderated by a temperature inversion created by the ring of mountain ranges that define Southern California.
-The east-west Transverse Ranges and the north-south Peninsular Ranges create a "coastal basin" where cool, dense air is trapped, often deflecting marine winds over the area, resulting in much weaker wind patterns than over the open ocean and lower rainfall than areas to the east (Dorman and Winant 1995).
+Rainfall and runoff patterns throughout the southern California region are governed by a complex combination of atmospheric circulation and topographic effects.
+Low-pressure winter storms typically move southward from the North Pacific along the western edge of North America.
+As these storm systems approach southern California, they are moderated by the Pacific high-pressure system and a thermal low to the east, which deflects many storms (Bailey, 1966).
+As a result, the average annual rainfall in southern California is only 30 cm (12 in.), less than a third of the northern part of the California State (Beuhler, 2003).
+During winter, the center of high pressure moves to a southwest position, allowing brief, intense Pacific storm fronts to penetrate the area (Lu et al., 2003).
+Rainfall patterns are further moderated by a temperature inversion created by the ring of mountain ranges that define southern California.
+The east-west Transverse Ranges and the northsouth Peninsular Ranges create a "coastal basin" where cool, dense air is trapped, often deflecting marine winds over the area, resulting in much weaker wind patterns than over the open ocean and lower rainfall than areas to the east (Dorman & Winant, 1995).

-Runoff from the Southern California coastal watersheds typically manifests as brief, intense episodes.
-Coastal watersheds are short and steep, dropping from almost 3000 meters in elevation to sea level, often in less than 200-km distance.
+Runoff from the southern California coastal watersheds is typically manifested as brief, intense episodes.
+Coastal watersheds are short and steep, dropping from almost 3000 m in elevation to sea level, often in less than 200-km distance.
 The dynamic nature of runoff is exacerbated by land-use practices that are typical of most coastal areas.
-A population of approximately 20 million people is concentrated in a relatively narrow band of land along the coastal plain (Schiff et al. 2000b).
-The impervious surfaces associated with these developed areas increase the magnitude and intensity of stormwater runoff, and associated loadings of contaminants, nutrients, and other pollutants, to the coastal ocean.
+A population of approximately 20 million people is concentrated in a relatively narrow band of land along the coastal plain (Schiff et al., 2000b).
+The impervious surfaces associated with these developed areas increase the magnitude and intensity of storm water runoff, and associated loadings of contaminants, nutrients, and other pollutants, to the coastal ocean.

-Although runoff from all Southern California coastal watersheds is influenced by the regional factors described above, there are some key differences between the four sub-regions.
-Differences that may affect runoff patterns are related to the trend of decreasing precipitation from the northern to southern watersheds (Beuhler 2003, Nezlin and Stein 2005) and the increasing role of the peninsular ranges in attenuating runoff from the southern watersheds.
+Although runoff from all southern California coastal watersheds is influenced by the regional factors described above, there are some key differences between the four sub-regions.
+Differences that may affect runoff patterns are related to the trend of decreasing precipitation from the northern to southern watersheds (Beuhler, 2003; Nezlin & Stein, 2005) and the increasing role of the peninsular ranges in attenuating runoff from the southern watersheds.

 The northern part of the SCB is associated with three watersheds, Santa Barbara Creek, Ventura River, and Santa Clara River.
 The largest is the 5164 km2 Santa Clara River watershed.
 The Ventura River and Santa Barbara Creek watersheds are much smaller (696 and 971 km2, respectively; Table 1).
 These watersheds are the least developed of the region (in terms of the percent of watershed area) and are dominated by forest, chaparral and coastal sage scrub.
 In addition, there is little hydrologic control in terms of major dams or flood control channels.
-The lack of hydrologic control combined with the typically higher rainfall compared to more southern watersheds, translates to high volumes of sediment-laden discharge following episodic rain events.
+The lack of hydrologic control, combined with the typically higher rainfall than more southern watersheds, translates to high volumes of sediment-laden discharge following episodic rain events.
 Because the outlets of the Ventura and Santa Clara rivers are located close to each other (within 5 km), the discharges of these two rivers commingle and cannot be distinguished at 1.1-km resolution satellite images.